ReEntry/DesignPhase/ProjectPlan/MISC/DraftOverview.md

 1. Family Environment
 1. Employment

-_Parole Officer-Side:_ The court or parole officer-facing module will provide the parole officer with real-time insight into the activities and progress of the individual.
+_Probation or Parole Officer-Side:_ The court or parole officer-facing module will provide the parole officer with real-time insight into the activities and progress of the individual.
 Most if not all information visible to the individual in the application will be visible to the parole officer, including the individual’s use of the application and activity.
 The parole officer module will be combined with “big data” analytics across all program participants and other criminogenic research to try and discern when certain activities by a specific individual in the program may indicate the likelihood for that individual to violate the conditions of their parole.
 This will give the courts and parole officer an opportunity to intervene in strategic instances to try to support the individual and help to reduce recidivism.

 _Participant-Side:_ The participant-side application will likely take the form of a mobile application on the Android platform.
 While the overall application design is still TBD, the project team sketched out a proposed specification that is included as an attachment to this document.

 **Application Versions**

 At this point, the project team sees two project versions: a first version or “v1” and all subsequent versions “vNext.”

-_Development of v1:_ The v1 system will represent a prototype or minimum viable product (“MVP”).
+_Development of v1:_
+ The v1 system will represent a prototype or minimum viable product (“MVP”).
 It will incorporate the basic functionality that the steering committee (or the most minimally viable version of this committee as can be quickly organized) identifies as key to a basic version of the system.
 This version will be developed either at a hackathon at MIT or through MIT-identified resources.
 Upon completion of the v1, the project team will formally transition ownership of the project to the Steering Committee.

 _Development of_ _vNext:_ vNext represents all versions of development after completion of v1 and delivery of v1 to the Steering Committee.
 Anticipated plans for vNext versions include deeper data analytics, implementing guidance on Web 2.0 and key internet technology guidance from Technology Expert Committee, and counseling with and deriving greater information from the Criminal Justice Expert Advisory Panel. vNext versions will be completed on project partners’ individual time, by community members interested in the project, through hackathon or other volunteer or mission-driven activities, or paid for with funds raised to support ongoing development of the project.